HR199812/tasksbook/README.md

 ## Setup your .env file
 - Replace 'Mongo_Atlas_URI' string in .env with your MongoDb atlas/compass string.
+- Replace 'FILE_PATH' string in .env with your Folder path where you want to save the files in your system/server.
 ---------------------------------------------------------------------------------------------------------------------------------

 ## Getting Started